Next Generation Institute (NGI)®

 Distribution/wholesale: Owner/president, Loth, Inc., a distributor of office furniture representing Steelcase.
 Significantly grew this company to from $7 million to $45 million.
 Received national recognition for several accomplishments.

-Consumer products: Progressed rapidly in sales, sales training, and sales leadership, Memphis, Little Rock, Dallas, Los Angeles, to Cincinnati.
+Consumer products: Progressed rapidly in sales, sales training, and sales leadership in Memphis, Little Rock, Dallas, Los Angeles and Cincinnati.
 Over this timeframe acquired geographic responsibility for all markets in US.

 Mark is an insightful marketing and financial executive uniquely talented in core purpose and value decision making, mergers and acquisitions, international trade and finance, strategic planning, market competitive analysis, and delivering incremental new business.
 He has a collaborative leadership style is complemented by developed skills in strategic position analysis, complex financial modeling, deal structure/negotiation and business integration planning.